mxfca/flisys/templates/README.md

 ## Support Page Template

 **Filename**: template_support.php
-**Destination Path**: /src
+**Destination Path**: /src/support
 **Documentation Comments**: Doxygen format

 This file is used as template for new support pages, just copy it to destination path renaming as **page_title_support.php**.

 This file receive actions mainly from javascripts files, but also can be ordinary pages.
-It can only contains PHP, such as: imports of classes, classes declarations, initializations and its methods calls, also can contain a small portion of logic.
+It can only contains PHP, such as: imports of classes, classes declarations, initializations and its methods calls, also can contain a small portion of logic in order to route actions received.

 ## Javascript Template